Ryukijano/Ryukijano/README.md

 Stranger, I'm a B.Tech student in his Senior year.

 - 🔭 I’m currently working on .Tensorflow-GPU and CUDA-N libraries..
-- 🌱 I’m currently learning .Recurrent Neural Network architectures..
+- 🌱 I’m currently learning Parallel Programming with Cuda..
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with .Pytorch libraries..
 - 💬 Ask me about .TECH, be it game engines or GPU architectures or kernels...